![]() | CANADA |

 All sight was lost of it just before a container ship set sail from Rotterdam to Halifax, and it was strongly suspected that the Stinger Missile Launcher was on board that ship.

 When the ship arrived in Halifax, there was no trace of the Stinger Missile, but there was also no trace of several of the containers that were known to be on board either.
-This is of course not unusual.
-Shipping containers regularly fall off ships and as they float very well when sealed, they are a known hazard to other shipping

-Speculation is rife that the particular container that housed the Stinger missile was deliberately pushed overboard off the North American coast and picked up by a smaller boat.
-From there, it was smuggled over to the USA on the Bar Harbor ferry.
 It was round about this time that normally reliable airline pilots reported themselves as being under rocket attack when landing at or taking off from JFK, and there have long been allegations that TWA 800, that crashed off Long Island on 17th July 1996, was brought down by a missile

-Not of course that any of the foregoing is ever likely to be proved, and you may dismiss it all as conspiracy theory gone mad.
-And who knows?
-But don't let yourself be misled.
 The point of conspiracy theories isn't the fact that they exist, but the fact that so many people have lost so much faith in their governments that they are quite ready to believe even the most outlandish theory rather than believe a single word that their governments tell them.
 That's the real issue that is behind conspiracy theories.

 Anyway, lets get back to the tourism bit.

 There were allegations of wholesale drug use against many teams.
 One American critic, Shirley Babashoff, complained about the East German swimming team, accusing them of having taken steroids - pointing out their impressive muscles and in particular their deep, almost masculine voices.
-This led to the world-famous quote from an East German official, who said "my girls came to swim, not to sing".

 Furthermore, 26 mainly African teams boycotted the Olympics due to the New Zealand team having played rugby against the ostracised South Africans a short while before, and Taiwan was excluded.

-If this wasn't bad enough, the province of Quebec had spent over 2 billion dollars on construction projects and the like for the games, which became a financial disaster.
-The Quebecois were plunged into a financial crisis that lasted for decades.
+If this wasn't bad enough, the province of Quebec had spent over 2 billion dollars on construction projects and the like for the games, some of which failed spctacularly and the whole thing became a financial disaster.

 Now, just suppose I had enormous pockets and an unlimited baggage allowance.
 What would I bring home from my voyage around Eastern Canada and Northern New England?
-Yes, absolutely.
-I'd have to find some room somewhere for this set-up.

 In case you are wondering, it's a Ford 3-ton F350 pickup with a horsebox body, and towing a nifty car transporter.